hugorafael00/simulation-internet-banking-python/README.md

 # simulation-internet-banking-python
-An internet banking simulator using python and flask
+A lightweight internet banking simulator developed as part of the CS50 online course.
+It demonstrates core features like account creation, balance tracking, deposits/withdrawals, and transaction history using Flask, SQLite, and basic session management.